Isabel Saint Malo: Vice Presidency and Ministry of Foreign Affairs

-After being elected, Saint Malo was named Minister of Foreign Affairs and was also named chair of the Social Cabinet, composed of seven ministries responsible for the coordination of health, education, environmental, employment, and other social policies and programs focusing on advancing the Sustainable Development Goals (SDG's).
-She drove social policies centered on eradicating poverty and social inequality, including promoting the first National Poverty Multidimensional Index and the design of first Child and Infant Multidimensional Poverty Index, in collaboration with Oxford University, the United Nations Development Program (UNDP), and UNICEF.
+After winning election, Saint Malo was named Minister of Foreign Affairs and chair of the Social Cabinet, composed of seven ministries responsible for the coordination of health, education, environment, employment, and other social policies and programs focusing on advancing the Sustainable Development Goals (SDG's).
+She drove social policies centered on eradicating poverty and social inequality, including promoting the first National Poverty Multidimensional Index and the design of the first Child and Infant Multidimensional Poverty Index, in collaboration with Oxford University, the United Nations Development Program (UNDP), and UNICEF.